Enrique1987/databricks/01_Databricks_Data_Engineer_Interview_Questions.md

 These questions are based on my experience as a data engineer over several years in the industry.
 They are related to Databricks

 #### Question 1
 **A new task arrives.
-A column needs to be changed from timestamp to date.
-This is a column that has been in the table for a long time.
-A new task arrives.
-A column needs to be changed from timestamp to date.
+A column needs to be changed from `timestamp` to `date`.
 This is a column that has been in the table for a long time.
 It is a created column and the process that creates it is as follows**

 `insert_values["valid_from"] = date_sub(current_timestamp(), 1)`